KagisoLegodi/FSJ_Portfolio_Piece_KAGLEG394_BCL2407_B_Kagiso-Legodi_FSJ03/nexty/README.md

 - The home page (`/`) displays a grid of products.
 - Use the pagination controls at the bottom of the page to navigate through product listings.

-### Viewing Product Details

-- Click on a product card to view its detailed information.
-- On the product detail page, you can view multiple product images, description, price, and other relevant information.

-### Using the Shopping Cart

-- Click the "Add to cart" button on a product card or product detail page to add items to your cart.
-- Access your cart by clicking the cart icon in the header.
+### Searching Products

+- Use the search bar at the top of the page to search for products by name or description.

-### Managing Wishlist
+### Sorting Products

-- Click the heart icon on a product card to add it to your wishlist.
-- Access your wishlist by clicking the "Wishlist" link in the header.
+- Use the sort dropdown to sort products by price (low to high or high to low).

+### Filtering by Category

+- Use the category dropdown to filter products by specific categories.

-### User Authentication
+### Resetting Filters

-- Click the "Login" link in the header to access the login page.
-- (Note: Implement user authentication functionality as needed)
+- Click the "Reset All Filters" button to clear all search, sort, and category filters.

+[Consider adding screenshots or GIFs here to illustrate these features visually]

 ## API Integration

+The project uses an external API for product and category data.
+The API endpoints are:

+- Products: `${process.env.NEXT_PUBLIC_API_URL}/api/products`
+- Categories: `${process.env.NEXT_PUBLIC_API_URL}/api/categories`

-The project uses a mock API for product data.
-Update the API endpoint in the `fetchProducts` function in `pages/index.js` and the `getProduct` function in `pages/product/[id].js` if you're integrating with a different backend.
+Update these endpoints in the `fetchProducts` function in `lib/fetchProducts.js` and the `fetchCategories` function in `lib/fetchCategories.js` if you're integrating with a different backend.

 ## Styling